Skip to Content

 Instructions

-3. Once the beeswax has liquified, add the vitamin E and green tea wax and stir to combine.
-Remove from heat promptly once the green tea wax melts.
+3. Once the beeswax is liquified, add green tea wax and stir to combine.
+Once the green tea wax melts, remove from heat promptly.
+Then, add vitamin E oil and mix it into your mask.

-6. Once the mask has hardened, remove it from the fridge.
+6. Once the face mask has hardened, remove it from the fridge.
 You can now store it at room temperature.

 1. Using the double boiler method, combine squalane, beeswax and matcha powder over medium heat.
-(See recipe notes for tips.)
+Stir frequently to encourage the beeswax to melt.

-6. Once the mask has hardened, remove it from the fridge.
-You can now store it at room temperature.
+6. Once the mask has solidified, you can remove it from the fridge and store it at room temperature.

 Notes